 Where it falls short

-- Petite users who dislike deep seating without extra pillows
+- Shorter users who dislike deep seating

-- Anyone who wants a crisp, very upright sit
+- Anyone who wants a very crisp upright sit

 Pros & Cons